roj1512/DeezerHistory/README.md

-# Deezer History Bot — Tell others what you were lisening to on Deezer
+# Deezer History — Tell others what you were lisening to on Deezer

 ### Publicly hosted as [@DeezerHistoryBot](https://t.me/DeezerHistoryBot).